qingyuanzhao/bets.covid19/README.md

 I am hoping this can become a collaborative project by people across the world.
 You can contribute by either updating the dataset or by forming a team to analyze the dataset.

 ### Dataset
-The easiest way to contribute is to suggest comments in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4MzVxkug2txyzkiDJsGVKB04YveYcsHg9ijuer8clE/edit?usp=sharing).
+To contribute to the dataset, please suggest comments in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4MzVxkug2txyzkiDJsGVKB04YveYcsHg9ijuer8clE/edit?usp=sharing).
+The easiest way to help is to pick a random row and verify the information is correct by reading the link source.
 I will monitor the suggestions and update this GitHub every day.

 **Currently I need help with:**
 1. Japanese-speaking people to verify the information recorded for the Japanese cases.